-Located 30km from Fort Portal the lower-lying and more remote Semliki National Park is the Ugandan extension of the Congo's Ituri Rainforest and home to a vast array of colourful wildlife, some of which are found nowhere else in Uganda.
-Set at the base of the northern Rwenzori Mountains, the park is scenically beautiful and of distinct interest to ornithologists, with some 35 Congolese bird species recorded in no other park the country has to offer.
+The lower-lying and more remote Semliki National Park is the Ugandan extension of the Congo's Ituri Rainforest.
+It's home to a vast array of colorful wildlife, some of which are found nowhere else in Uganda.
+Set at the base of the northern Rwenzori Mountains, the park is scenically beautiful and home to 35 Congolese bird species.

 While relatively small in size, at only 220sq km, the national park is packed full of surprises.
 With Semliki National Park safaris discover around 53 species of mammal, including a number of rare types of wildlife including the pygmy antelope and water chevrotain.